gohugoio/hugo/content/en/content-management/syntax-highlighting.md

 ## Highlight Shortcode

 Highlighting is carried out via the built-in [`highlight` shortcode](https://gohugo.io/content-management/shortcodes/#highlight).
 It takes exactly one required parameter for the programming language to be highlighted and requires a closing shortcode.
-Note that `highlight` is *not* used for client-side JavaScript highlighting.

 Options: